-Papers 1 and 2, with an emp provide a complementary assessment of the assess hasis on assessment objective 2, skills and analysis. sessment criteria in the proportions given below.
+chool-based assessment will provide a complementary assessment of the assessment objectives to Papers 1 and 2, with an emphasis on assessment objective 2, skills and analysis.
+The coursework esignments must cover the assessment criteria in the proportions given below.
 Assessment criteria Marks allocated AO1: Knowledge with unde erstanding 12 AO2: Skills and analysis Observation and collection of data Organisation and the presentation of data Analysis and interpretation 12 12 12 AO3: Judgement and decis ion making (conclusion and evaluation) 12 Total: 60 marks